lhao03/lhao03.github.io/posts/notes/fem-cs.md

 > The experiences I had are shared by many others (e.g. female students) who do not feel at home in the discipline, and, just as Maria Lugones writes, might see this as a lack in themselves.
 These experiences and feelings of ‘outsiderness’ are driving forces for making the discipline more inclusive, so that different ways of ‘being’ are accepted. [p20]

 > When I started my research, my thinking was (implicitly) dominated by the idea of defining a problem and then finding a way to resolve it.
 This is fundamentally and deeply rooted within the engineer, although it is seldom articulated and made visible.
 I was trained to delimit a problem, make it as simple as possible, and then apply the most straightforward solution.
-This is an approach where logical and abstract thinking are emphasised.
+This is an approach where logical and abstract thinking are emphasized.
 Within CS, I was further trained in the use of algorithmic approaches to problem solving.
 This tends to encourage linear thinking about problems.
 Thus, my education and professional life had trained me in a certain way of thinking and approaching problems.
 [21]

 > My argument for focusing on this ‘paradigmatic basis’ of computer science was that issues concerning CS itself and its knowledge processes were for the most part absent in research and discussions on gender and CS.
 [21]

-> The process of blackboxing is equivalent to the process of naturalisation, in which something (an artefact, an idea, a concept, etc.) is stripped of its origins, context and consequences and is regarded as given, as self-evident.
+> The process of blackboxing is equivalent to the process of naturalisation, in which something (an artifact, an idea, a concept, etc.) is stripped of its origins, context and consequences and is regarded as given, as self-evident.
 [22]

 - knowledge is intertwined with communication and language.